-The Department of Physics at Rhodes College is one that combines formal class work with hands-on laboratory work and independent research to create not just future scientists, but future leaders in the scientific community.
+The Department of Physics at Rhodes College combines formal class work with hands-on laboratory work and independent research to create not just future scientists, but future leaders in the scientific community.

-Due to the small size of the college and the nature of the physics department, you will have the opportunity to be an integral participant in cutting-edge research.
-From creating novel materials for potential use in human joint prostheses, simulating the motion of atoms in a magnetic liquid, developing new ways to improve the detection of bone disease, to investigating the energy absorbed in nuclear reactions, you′ll be able to choose from an assortment of research experiences to bring physics even more alive for you.
+Due to the smaller size of the college and the nature of the physics department, you will have the opportunity to be an integral participant in cutting-edge research.
+From studying the evolution of galaxies using data taken with the world’s most powerful space telescopes, simulating electrodynamic responses due to varying charge densities, using ultrasound to improve the detection of bone disease, to developing controlled motion of potential drug-delivering spheres with magnetic fields, you′ll be able to choose from an assortment of research experiences to bring physics even more alive for you.

 Check out the links below to learn more about our department and how it can help you meet your goals for college and beyond.